inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/209-create-a-new-vector-layer.rst

 one at each corner of the map, and we will turn our jpeg file into a geotiff, a georeferenced image.

-- :guilabel:`Zoom in` to the upper-left corner of the map by using the zoom button.
+40. Zoom in to the upper-left corner of the map.

 .. image:: /static/training/beginner/qgis-inasafe/image195.*
    :align: center

-- Click the :guilabel:`Add point` button.
+41. Click the :guilabel:`Add point` button.

 .. image:: /static/training/beginner/qgis-inasafe/image196.*
    :align: center

-- :guilabel:`Click on` the very top left point of the map, right where the top border of the map meets the left border.
+42. Click on the very top left point of the map, right where the top border of the map meets the left border.

-- A box will pop up requesting the x and y coordinates of the point you just clicked.
+43. A box will pop up requesting the x and y coordinates of the point you just clicked.
-  Luckily, the coordinates are written in blue on the map.
+    The coordinates are written in blue on the map.
     The longitude (x coordinate) is 110° 15’ 00” E and the latitude (y coordinate) is 7° 29’ 47” S.
     We can enter the coordinates in the box as follows.
     Remember that south and west coordinates will be negative numbers.

 .. image:: /static/training/beginner/qgis-inasafe/image197.*
    :align: center

-- Click :guilabel:`OK`
+44. Click :guilabel:`OK`.

-- You will see a red point appear showing the location of your control point, and an entry in the table at the bottom.
+45. You will see a red point appear showing the location of your control point, and an entry in the table at the bottom.

-- Repeat this process, creating ground control points at each of the four corners of the map.
+46. Repeat this process, creating ground control points at each of the four corners of the map.
     Remember to enter the longitude and latitude that is written at each corner.
     When you are finished, you should have four GCPs and your table will look like this:

 .. image:: /static/training/beginner/qgis-inasafe/image198.*
    :align: center

-- Lastly we will adjust the settings and then create our output file.
+Lastly we will adjust the settings and then create our output file.

-- Click on the :guilabel:`Transformation settings` button.
+47. Click on the :guilabel:`Transformation settings` button.

 .. image:: /static/training/beginner/qgis-inasafe/image199.*
    :align: center

-- Next to :guilabel:`Transformation type` select :guilabel:`Linear`
+48. Next to :guilabel:`Transformation type` select :guilabel:`Linear`.

-- Provide a filename for the output raster.
+49. Provide a filename for the output raster.
-  The file type will be **.tif**.
+    The file type will be :file:`.tif`.

-- Check the box next to **Load in QGIS when done**.
+50. Check the box next to :guilabel:`Load in QGIS when done`.
     It should look like this:

 .. image:: /static/training/beginner/qgis-inasafe/image200.*
    :align: center

-- Click :guilabel:`OK`.
-- Then look at the table.
+51. Click :guilabel:`OK` and look at the table.

 .. image:: /static/training/beginner/qgis-inasafe/image201.*
    :align: center

-- Make sure the residual value is near zero to improve accuracy.
+52. Make sure the residual value is near zero to improve accuracy.

-- Now we are ready to produce the georeferenced image file.
+53. Now we are ready to produce the georeferenced image file.
     Click on the :guilabel:`Start georeferencing` button.

 .. image:: /static/training/beginner/qgis-inasafe/image202.*
    :align: center

-- If you are asked to select the layer’s coordinate system, :guilabel:`choose` **WGS 84**.
+54. If you are asked to select the layer’s coordinate system, choose :guilabel:`WGS 84`.

-- Go to :menuselection:`Project ‣ Project Properties` and make sure that on the fly transformation is enabled.
+55. Go to :menuselection:`Project ‣ Project Properties` and make sure that on the fly transformation is enabled.

 .. image:: /static/training/beginner/qgis-inasafe/image203.*
    :align: center

-- The output **.tif** file will be created and automatically added to your project.
+56. The output file will be created and automatically added to your project.
     If you hover over the image, you should see coordinates at the bottom of QGIS which are close the the coordinates you entered when placing the GCPs.

 .. image:: /static/training/beginner/qgis-inasafe/image204.*
    :align: center

-- Another way to see that the image is correctly placed is by adding a layer with the OpenLayers plugin.
+Another way to see that the image is correctly placed is by adding a layer with the OpenLayers plugin.
 Here we have added Bing satellite imagery, and made our new geotiff transparent to see Merapi in the background.

 .. image:: /static/training/beginner/qgis-inasafe/image205.*
    :align: center

-Knowing how to georeference is important when you want to digitize from a paper map or an image that is not already georeferenced.
+Knowing how to georeference is important when you want to digitise from a paper map or an image that is not already georeferenced.
-Once you have georeferenced an image like this, you can apply the same digitization techniques that we learned previously in this chapter to create vector shapefiles that can be used in QGIS and |project_name|.
+Once you have georeferenced an image like this, you can apply the same digitisation techniques that we learned previously in this chapter to create vector shapefiles that can be used in QGIS and |project_name|.

+:ref:`Go to next module --> <vector-analysis-for-problem-solving>`